-- > If students wish to cancel registration in a course, they need to inform their main advisor and the teaching staff in charge of the course about the cancellation.
-Then they must use the Educational Affairs Information System during the following periods. - Fall 2022 semester: Monday, November 7 to Friday, November 11, 2022 - Spring 2023 and Fall 2023 semesters: (to be announced) - However, students can apply to cancel their place in Workshops, Field Work, and Research Practicum at the Graduate School Affairs Office up until the day before the final examination period of each semester.
-For Field Work, students can apply to cancel at the Graduate School Affairs Office up until the day before the final examination period of the Fall semester. - If students stop attending the registered course or do not take the final examination, the course evaluation will become "Failing (F).
+- If students wish to cancel registration in a course, they need to inform their main advisor and the teaching staff in charge of the course about the cancellation.
+Thereafter, they must use the online Educational Affairs Information System during the following periods. - > Fall 2023 semester: Monday, December 11 to Friday, December 15, 2023 - > Spring 2024 and Fall 2024 semesters: (to be announced)

+However, students can apply to cancel their place in Workshops and Research Practicum at the Graduate School Affairs Office any time up until the day before the final examination period of each semester.
+For Field Work, students can apply to cancel at the Graduate School Affairs Office any time up until the day before the final examination period of the Fall semester.

+If students stop attending the registered course or do not attempt the final examination, the course evaluation will become a "Failing (F)" grade.
 Be aware that an overall GPA of 2.0 or better is required for completion.